-Medical Dosimetry Practicum III (6 credits)

-The third of sequence of three courses.

-Seminar in Medical Dosimetry III (2 credits)

-The third of a sequence of three courses.
+Medical Dosimetry Practicum IIIThe third of sequence of three courses.Seminar in Medical Dosimetry IIIThe third of a sequence of three courses.

-Academic Policies
+Academic Policies:

 Time to Completion

 Time to completion starts when a student begins any program in the Graduate School, whether it be a master's, doctoral or certificate program.
 All work must be completed within six years of the time of admission to graduate work, for those studying for the various master's degrees.
 Individual programs may set a shorter time period.
 Exceptions to the time to completion policy may be granted by the Dean of the Graduate School at the request of the Graduate Program Director.